-After a journey back from Sihanoukville to Phnom Penh (involving a two lane road turning into five lanes of traffic, because Cambodia) and a night back in the capital, we were headed to the one place everyone heads to in Cambodia: Angkor Wat.
+After an exciting journey back from Sihanoukville to Phnom Penh (involving a two lane road turning into five lanes of traffic, because Cambodia) and a night back in the capital, we were headed to the one place everyone heads to in Cambodia: Angkor Wat.

 Our bus plonked us somewhere “just outside the city” of Siem Reap, and we were invited to get to our final destination via the many tuk tuks waiting at the bus station.
 I felt sure this was a bit of a scam, but for only $2 it took the hassle out of finding where we were.